emacs-mirror/emacs/mps/manual/source/glossary/p.rst

     padding

-        Padding is redundant :term:`memory (2)` within the memory :term:`allocated <allocate>` to an :term:`object`.
+        Padding is redundant :term:`memory (2)` within the memory :term:`allocated` to an :term:`object`.
 It is usually inserted because of :term:`alignment` restrictions on the fields of the object or on the object itself.

         Padding is a form of :term:`internal fragmentation`.